-This course introduces the basics of the program and system design platform LabVIEW (Laboratory Virtual Instrumentation Engineering Workbench).
+This course introduces the basics of the program and system design platform LabVIEW (Lab Virtual Instrumentation Engineering Workbench).
 Students will develop and use a series of virtual instruments (VIs), test, and control systems within the LabVIEW environment.
 Advanced data analysis using the built-in program libraries will be explored with results displayed on user-defined graphical readouts.
-Related laboratory exercises reinforce the class material; 2 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: ELT 1031 or 2071 or instructor permission [Course fee: \$255]
+Related lab exercises reinforce the class material. myRIO is required.

+Prerequisite: ELT 1031 or 2071 or instructor permission